-Holmes pleaded not guilty by reason of insanity to charges of killing 12 people and injuring 70 in the 2012 attack.
-Holmes' trial has been postponed indefinitely while attorneys argue over whether he should get further psychiatric evaluation.
+Holmes, 26, a former graduate student in neuroscience, pleaded not guilty by reason of insanity to charges of killing 12 people and injuring 70 in the July 20, 2012, attack.

 More than 400 people were watching a midnight showing of "The Dark Knight Rises" in the theater in the Denver suburb of Aurora at the time.
 Holmes' lawyers acknowledge he was the shooter but argue he was in the grips of a psychotic episode.